aferrandi/dbtarzan/docs/index.md

 * using the relations in their [foreign keys](ForeignKeyPanel).
 * with [where clauses](Where-clause).

-It can also follow the relations among tables of separated databases through [ad hoc additional forign keys](Composites).
+It can also follow the relations among tables of separated databases through [ad hoc additional foreign keys](Composites).

 Please check the [GUI structure](GUI-Structure) to know how to [use it](Usage).